stacksjs/stacks/.stacks/core/cli/README.md

 ## ☘️ Features

 - [x] Easily create pretty CLIs
-- [x] Prompts—"A beautiful command-line prompt"
+- [x] Lightweight, beautiful and user-friendly interactive prompts
 - [x] Spinners for use in the terminal
 - [x] Helper methods to run commands